cheshire-cat-ai/core/mkdocs/index.md

 - Making tutorials and docs
 - Sharing on social media

-Don't forget to give the project a star!⭐ Thanks again!🙏
+Don't forget to give the project a star! ⭐ Thanks again!🙏